-- A planned online safety curriculum should be provided as part of Computing / PHSE / other lessons and should be regularly revisited. - Online safety messages should be reinforced as part of the Computing Curriculum, and PSHE lessons with reference to the Education for a Connected World Document. - Pupils should be taught in all lessons to be critically aware of the materials / content they access on-line and be guided to validate the accuracy of information. - Pupils should be taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet - Pupils should be supported in building resilience to radicalisation by providing a safe environment for debating controversial issues and helping them to understand how they can influence and participate in decision-making, this in accordance with Prevent Duty. - Pupils will be taught about the dangers of sharing inappropriate media, sexting and bullying. - Pupils will be taught of the dangers of meeting people online, including grooming. - Pupils will be taught how to report indecent or inappropriate material or communications, including the dangers of sexting, bullying, grooming harassment and exploitation. - Staff should act as good role models in their use of digital technologies the internet and mobile devices.
+- A planned online safety curriculum should be provided as part of Computing / PHSE / other lessons and should be regularly revisited. - Key online safety messages should be reinforced as part of a planned programme of lessons.

+- Pupils should be taught in all lessons to be critically aware of the materials / content they access on-line and be guided to validate the accuracy of information. - Pupils should be taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet - Pupils should be supported in building resilience to radicalisation by providing a safe environment for debating controversial issues and helping them to understand how they can influence and participate in decision-making, this in accordance with Prevent Duty. - Pupils will be taught about the dangers of sharing inappropriate media, sexting and bullying. - Pupils will be taught of the dangers of meeting people online, including grooming. - Pupils will be taught how to report indecent or inappropriate material or communications, including the dangers of sexting, bullying, grooming harassment and exploitation. - Staff should act as good role models in their use of digital technologies the internet and mobile devices.